-Norseman Silver Inc. (the "Company") was incorporated on September 25, 1985 under the laws of British Columbia, Canada and is a junior natural resource company.
-The common shares of the Company are listed on the TSX Venture Exchange ("TSXV") under the symbol NOC.H.
+Fitzroy Minerals Inc. (the "Company"), formerly known as Norseman Silver Inc., was incorporated on September 25, 1985 under the laws of British Columbia, Canada and is a junior natural resource company.
+The common shares of the Company are listed on the TSX Venture Exchange (the "TSXV") under the symbol "FTZ".
 The Company is primarily engaged in the acquisition, exploration, and development of mineral properties.
 All of the Company's activities to date have been of an exploratory nature.
+On January 26, 2024, the TSXV approved the Company's name change from Norseman Silver Inc. to Fitzroy Minerals Inc.